-If a district provides any telecommunication services under RCW 54.16.330, the district should:
+If a government (county, city, town, port, or PUD) provides any telecommunication services under RCW 54.16.330, the district should:

-- 1. Describe the type of services provided.
-If telecommunication systems were developed prior to fiscal year 2000, the district should briefly describe those activities. - 2.
-List related revenues and expenses by major categories.
-Also, disclose its capital investment in telecommunication services.
-The disclosure should include a current and an aggregate (since fiscal year 2000) amount of the district's capital investment.
+(1) Describe the type of services provided.

+For PUDs: If telecommunication systems were developed prior to fiscal year 2000, the district should briefly describe those activities.

+(2) List related revenues and expenses by major categories.
+Also, disclose its capital investment in telecommunication services which should include a current and an aggregate (since beginning telecommunication services) amount of the government's capital investment.
+For PUDs: The disclosure should include a current and an aggregate (since fiscal year 2000) amount of the district's capital investment.

-Telecommunication Services Amount Operating Revenues: Wholesale Fiber Services to ISP Wholesale Fiber Service to Governments Fiber Leasing Installation Charges Equipment Sales Other Operating Expenses: Administration and General Repairs and Maintenance Tower Lease Interconnection Access Other Nonoperating Revenue (Expenses) Capital Investment: Current Cumulative (since 2000)
+Telecommunication Services Amount Operating Revenues: Wholesale Fiber Services to ISP Wholesale Fiber Service to Governments Retail Telecommunication Services Fiber Leasing Installation Charges Equipment Sales Other Operating Expenses: Administration and General Repairs and Maintenance Tower Lease Interconnection Access Other Nonoperating Revenue (Expenses) Capital Investment: Current Cumulative since beginning telecommunication services (PUDs: since 2000)

-3. Disclose any assumptions for allocating revenues, expenses, and capital investment costs (including depreciation) between telecommunication and other services.
+(3) Disclose any assumptions for allocating revenues, expenses, and capital investment costs (including depreciation) between telecommunication and other services.

-If the telecommunication activities meet the definition of a segment, the district should follow the requirements listed in Note X - Segment Information.
-Also it should provide an additional disclosure of the district's cumulative capital investment in the reported segment.
+If the telecommunication activities meet the definition of a segment, the government should follow the requirements listed in Note X - Segment Information.
+Also, it should provide an additional disclosure of the government's cumulative capital investment in the reported segment.